YetZzzzzz/YetZzzzzz.github.io/_pages/about.md

 <div class="quote-accent">

-His research focuses on self-evolving LLMs and their real-world applications, with broad interests in multimodal intelligence, intelligent agents, and evolutionary approaches for continuous model improvement.
+His research focuses on Self-Evolving LLMs and their real-world applications, with broad interests in Multimodal Intelligence, Intelligent Agents, and Evolutionary Strategies for continuous model improvement.
 His previous research also includes Multimodal Affective Computing and Robust Multimodal Learning.

 </div>